Computer Vision in Warehouse Automation: Applications, Benefits & 2026 Trends

 Palletizing and Depalletizing

 Palletizing and depalletizing are critical processes in warehouse operations.
 Palletizing involves arranging products onto a pallet for storage or transportation, while depalletizing involves removing products.
-Using CV in these processes enhances efficiency, accuracy, and safety.
+Using Computer Vision in these processes enhances efficiency, accuracy, and safety.

 In this process, cameras and sensors capture images of products, determining their size, shape, orientation, and position.
 This data is crucial for creating an optimal arrangement on the pallet.